ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client exhausted its quota and the server throttles it sending Retry-After.

-In this example, the values of Retry-After and RateLimit-Reset header field reference the same moment, but this is not a requirement.
+In this example, the values of Retry-After and RateLimit header field reference the same moment, but this is not a requirement.

 The 429 (Too Many Request) HTTP status code is just used as an example.